Asiliukas/TrainingFetch/README.md

 TrainingFetch
 =============

-Temporary repo for fetch feature testing
+Temporary repo for fetch feature testing.
+Some small edits.